 But it gets way worse!
-When this occurs, invariably we’re able to liaise with the hosting company and either have the website reactivated or at the very least, the files handed to us so we can migrate to our server and launch.
+When this occurs, invariably we’re able to liaise with the hosting company and either has the website reactivated or at the very least, the files handed to us so we can migrate to our server and launch.
 However, on this occasion, the former agency took it upon themselves to delete all files on the hosting company.
 Now, most hosting companies hold backups, but oddly on this occasion, there was nothing.
 A very long story short, the law firm took this agency on and had them rebuild the website from scratch (pulling data from the internet archive) to the standard it was prior to deletion.
 It took over 3 weeks and despite it being re-built when we inherited it, it was a mess.

 You can mitigate this risk by having the website hosted independently from the agency.
 But choose the hosting company wisely.
 At Fast Firms, we have our own hosting company and can help if needed.
 You need to ensure the hosting is not only super secure but is speed optimised as website speed is a massive factor in getting ranked well in the search engines.
-It’s also our preference from a SEO perspective that the website is hosted in the country the firm operates.
+It’s also our preference from an SEO perspective that the website is hosted in the country in which the firm operates.